2022 World RX of Norway

-The 2022 Ramudden World RX of Norway was the fifst round of the ninth season of the FIA World Rallycross Championship.
+The 2022 Ramudden World RX of Norway was the first round of the ninth season of the FIA World Rallycross Championship.
 It was also inaugural race in new RX1e top category.
 The event was held at the Lånkebanen near Hell, Nord-Trøndelag.
 The World RallyCross Championship's electric era started at Norway's Hell track on 13-14 August after delays to allow teams to ready their new cars.